 - Submit the round sample documents to the system by finishing the round in order to categorize your entire data set.

-Note: Alternatively, if reviewers have already coded representative documents per
+Note: Alternatively, if reviewers have already coded representative documents per Sample-Based Learning protocol, you can use the group of documents as a pre-coded seed round to train the system with.

 Each document in your searchable set is categorized based on the closest example document.